 - Is the business paying the right amount for the support that it receives from its current service provider?

-The Employee Retirement Income Security Act of 1974 (ERISA) requires plan sponsors to enter into reasonable agreements with plan service providers.
-It’s important that plan sponsors follow a thorough and well documented due diligence process when selecting a plan service provider.
-Costs may be considered, but the goal of the selection process shouldn’t be to merely identify the lowest cost provider.
-While ERISA doesn’t require plan sponsors to go through a proposal process, it’s the best (if not only) way to know whether the fees a plan sponsor is paying are reasonable compared to the market — so a competitive proposal process will be the best “starting point” for most employers.
+The Employee Retirement Income Security Act of 1974 (ERISA) requires plan sponsors to enter into reasonable agreements with vendors.
+It’s important that plan sponsors follow a thorough and well-documented due diligence process when selecting a vendor.
+The Department of Labor (DOL) recommends that plan sponsors obtain this information from multiple providers, carefully evaluate the services offered, and ensure that all fees — both direct and indirect — are reasonable relative to the value provided.
+The selection process shouldn’t focus solely on cost but rather on the provider’s ability to deliver high-quality services that align with the plan’s needs and the interests of participants.
+While the DOL doesn’t require plan sponsors to go through a proposal process, it’s the best (if not only) way to know whether the fees a plan sponsor is paying are reasonable compared to the market — so a competitive proposal process will be the best “starting point” for most employers.

-Start the plan service provider selection process with an RFP
+Start the vendor management process with an RFP

 - Prepare a detailed RFP that focuses on questions that provide insight into the essential attributes that service providers must possess.